 In 2005, I started at The University of Pittsburgh, which was close enough to home for me to commute.
 While on the pre-med track, I found the classes incredibly challenging.
 Though I had been in every single advanced class in school, I was having a hard transition.
 The required science courses were the bane of my existence.
 I still remember that sinking feeling I got when I saw that I’d scored a D- on my first biology test.
 I tried different review tactics and joined study groups, but nothing was helping.
 Each failed test and each low grade begged me to quit.
 But I couldn’t.
 My parents encouraged me to continue fighting.
 They knew how important it was for me to pursue what I loved, so I kept studying.

 To make extra money, I worked as a janitor for a local church, a humbling experience that improved my work.
 I studied like a fiend, I attended every help session available, brought index cards to every custodial shift, and I worried about my future.
 Despite my poor grades in the medical sciences, I was still able to pass with C’s and graduate in 2009.

 However, my grades weren’t good enough to continue into medical school.
 The university recommended a year-long post-baccalaureate program for me to boost my science GPA.
 The program also helped students apply for medical schools and shadow doctors.
 I thought, perfect.
 Just one more year until I’m on my way.

 Through the program, my science GPA improved, and I took my MCAT feeling more confident.
 I was invited to be a part of a linkage with the Lake Erie College of Osteopathic Medicine, and if I met all the requirements, I could join their program the following year.
-I thought this what God wanted for me because I had been given the opportunity, all I had to do was pass the MCAT.
+I thought this was what God wanted for me because I had been given the opportunity, all I had to do was pass the MCAT.
 The plan sounded simple enough, but I found that life is not so formulated.